auth0/docs/articles/policies/rate-limits.md

 If you exceed the provided rate limit for a given API endpoint, you will receive a response with [HTTP Status Code 429 (Too Many Requests)](http://tools.ietf.org/html/rfc6585#section-4).
 You can refer to the [HTTP Response Headers](#http-response-headers) for more information on the rate limits applicable to that endpoint.

-Actions such as rapidly updating configuration settings, aggressive polling, or making highy concurrent API calls may result in your app being rate limited.
+Actions such as rapidly updating configuration settings, aggressive polling, or making highly concurrent API calls may result in your app being rate limited.

 If your app triggers the rate limit, please refrain from making additional requests until the appropriate amount of time has elapsed.